-Firstly, in the case of NVIDIA NVIDA SLI configuration, the third x16 slot cannot be occupied with an NVIDIA graphics card since it operates only at 4 lanes and NVIDIA requires at least 8 lanes for their cards as mentioned earlier.
+Firstly, in the NVIDIA NVIDIA SLI configuration, the third x16 slot cannot be occupied with an NVIDIA graphics card since it operates only at four lanes.
+NVIDIA requires at least eight lanes for their cards, as mentioned earlier.

-Secondly, if you have NVIDIA graphics cards in the SLI configuration installed in the top and middle slots, then they will both operate at x8 speed instead of x16.
-This is due to the limited availability of PCIe lanes coming from the CPU, which is 16 in this case.
+Secondly, if you have NVIDIA graphics cards in the SLI configuration installed in the top and middle slots, they will operate at x8 speed instead of x16.
+This is due to the limited availability of PCIe lanes from the CPU, which is 16.

-If you have a single graphics card, always plug it on the top PCIe x16 slot to allow it use all 16 lanes.
+If you have a single graphics card, always plug it into the top PCIe x16 slot to allow it to use all 16 lanes.

 Does Installing a Graphics Card in an x8 Slot Affect Its Performance?

-There have been studies done by PudgetSystem and GamerNexus that prove that in certain situations the performance may be impacted when using a GPU in an x8 vs an x16 slot, whereas in others, it may not.
+Studies done by PudgetSystem and GamerNexus prove that in certain situations, the performance may be impacted when using a GPU in an x8 vs. an x16 slot, whereas, in others, it may not.